RobinSiep/lighthouse/README.md

 ## Configuration
 Both installation methods require you to setup a `local-settings.ini` file for configuration.
 In this repository you can find a `local-settings.ini.dist` file.
 Simply rename this file to `local-settings.ini` and fill in the blanks.

+## Note
+This project is still very much a work in progress.
+Its documentation and test coverage are not up to standards.